awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

    For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 1. Enter the following command at a command prompt to connect to a DB instance with SSL using the `mysql` utility\.
 For the `-h` parameter, substitute the DNS name for your DB instance\.
-For the `--ssl-ca` parameter, substitute the SSL certificate file name as appropriate\.
+For the `--salt-cat` parameter, substitute the SSL certificate file name as appropriate\.

    ```
    mysql -h mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem -p
    ```

-1. Include the `--ssl-verify-server-cert` parameter so that the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
+1. Include the `--over-sensitivenesses` parameter so that the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
 For example:

    ```
    mysql -h mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem --ssl-verify-server-cert -p